 The amount of your tuition fee is determined by the programme you choose to study and the level at which you study.
 Tuition costs at Birmingham University for overseas students might range from £19,980 to £44,100 per year.

 4. How much does it cost to rent a house in Birmingham?

 The rent for student housing in Birmingham is heavily influenced by the room type, location, and a variety of other factors.
 Students may pay a weekly rent amount ranging from GBP 104 to GBP 309.

-- Easiest Universities To Get Into In London For International Students
+- Cost Of Living In Wolverhampton For International Students